 I’ve mentioned Christ Church several times because it’s unique among the Oxford colleges and a place I happen to love, but there are 37 other beautiful colleges with outstanding architecture and remarkable history.
 Many of them are open to the public and easy to visit if you’re aware of their opening hours.

 Every afternoon, guests can visit the iconic buildings of Exeter College, which has a great view of Radcliffe Square.
-The alma mater of JRR Tolkein, Exeter still displays a bust of one of its most prominent alumni.
+The alma mater of J.R.R.
+Tolkien, Exeter still displays a bust of one of its most prominent alumni.
 New College and its stunning garden are open daily, as is the gorgeous Balliol College, which dates from 1263.
 The stained glass (and other grand features) are also available for visiting at All Souls College, Magdalen College (pronounced like maudlin), and a myriad of other buildings.

-Check this list for opening times, and whatever you do, don’t walk on the grass.
+Check this list for opening times.
+And, whatever you do, don’t walk on the grass.

-Shop in the Oxford Covered Market
+Shop at Covered Market

-Fresh produce, unique jewelry, and to-die-for milkshakes are just a few of the things available in the historic Covered Market in Oxford.
+Fresh produce, unique jewelry, and to-die-for milkshakes are just a few of the things available in the historic Covered Market.
 Opened in 1774, it has been home to traders ever since and is full of unique and vibrant shops and stalls.

 My lunch there was good, but the ice cream is really the standout.
 With flavors like bananarama, t’was mint to be, road to Reeses, and super #?*! chocolate, you’re in for a treat.